Hamburg Bucket List: What are the Top Tourist Attractions in Hamburg, Germany?

 Attend live shows at the tallest inhabited building of Hamburg

-From afar, the structure resembles a water wave, an iceberg, and a quartz crystal.
-Check out the latest news and available shows about this world-class live stage for the best shows ever.
+The structure resembles a water wave, an iceberg, and a quartz crystal from afar.
+Check out the latest news and available shows about this world-class live stage for the best performances ever.

 Check the plaza where the Beatles used to play.